basil08/basil08.github.io/content/post/notes-the-millionaire-fastlane.md

 date: 2021-07-03T21:02:21+05:30
 ---

 Are you able to successfully leverage the opportunities at your disposal?
 That is the question that this book tries to answer and provides advice backed by the author's own experiences.
-The book is written in a comfortable conversational style, including way too many metaphors and analogies.
-Oh, and it may occassionally crack you up with cute acronyms such as SUCS &ndash; Superiorly Unexpected Customer Service (!)
+The book is written in a comfortable conversational style, including _way too many_ metaphors and analogies.

 The author, himself, has a remarkable lifestyle: starting a tech company during the dot-com bubble, growing it, selling it and so on.
 Below I have aggregated few core ideas from the book.
 Enjoy!